Google Shopping Feed

 Custom Label Optimization

 Custom labels have no impact on how Google rates your feed.
-They are solely for you to better structure your campaigns, and analyze performance.

 TRUDA custom labels are: